 Nestled between the mountains of Cantabria and the Bay of Biscay, Asturias, Spain is one of my favorite parts of the country.
 I have been there twice already, and enjoy it every time.
 What I love about it is the peaceful atmosphere, and the feeling I have of being let in to a secret place.

 Indeed, despite the many places to visit in Asturias, the region doesn’t get much international tourism.
-I suppose in a way this is what makes it what it is: charming, full of character, and with a great, unspoilt local feel.
+I suppose in a way this is what makes it what it is: charming, full of character, and with a great, unspoiled local feel.

-10 Gorgeous Places To Visit In Asturias, Spain
+11 Gorgeous Places To Visit In Asturias, Spain

 Colombres and its Indianos Archive

 The lovely Llanes is traditionally a fishing port, which is still very active.
 The town is pretty, packed with good bars and restaurants, and some lovely shops.
 The main point of interest is the romanic-gothic Basilica of the Virgin Mary.
-Yet, Llanes receives a lot of (local) tourists, especially in the summer, as it is right by the sea and there are some amazing Asturias beaches nearby.
-One, Sablon, is right in town and it is famous for Los Cubos de Memoria, designed and painted by Augustin Ibarrola to break the water and protect the harbor and eventually become a lovely permanent art installation.
+Yet, Llanes receives a lot of (local) tourists, especially in the summer, as it is right by the sea and there are some amazing beaches nearby – and you shouldn’t miss out on them.

+Sablon beach (Playa del Sablon) is right in town and it is famous for Los Cubos de Memoria, designed and painted by Augustin Ibarrola to break the water and protect the harbor and eventually become a lovely permanent art installation.

 Who said that the best beaches in Spain are all in the south of the country?
-I am actually positive that the most scenic coastline of the country is in the north: Asturia beaches are simply gorgeous.
+I am actually positive that the most scenic coastline of the country is in the north: Asturias beaches are simply gorgeous.